gm-m/chess-lib/README.md

 ### .loadPgn()

 Resets the chess board and imports a given PGN (Portable Game Notation) string.
-The method loads the FEN of the starting position from the PGN string, but does not import any subsequent moves.
+For now, this method loads the FEN of the starting position from the PGN string, but does not import any subsequent moves.
+If the PGN string does not contain a FEN, the default starting position will be used.

 ```ts
 const chessBoard = new ChessBoard();